-- Complete the following prerequisite courses or their equivalent: BIOL 203(4); BIOL 208(4); BIOL 258(4); PHIL 245(3); PSYC 100(3); PSYC 200(3) and PSYC 202; SOCL 100(3); MATH 150(3) or NRHL 250(3) meets quantitative skills requirement "C" or better is required.
+- 1. Complete the following prerequisite courses or their equivalent: BIOL 203(4); BIOL 208(4); BIOL 258(4); PHIL 245(3); PSYC 100(3); PSYC 200(3) and PSYC 202; SOCL 100(3); MATH 150(3) or NRHL 250(3) meets quantitative skills requirement "C" or better is required.
 Note: A physical science course is required for program completion.
-CHEM 101 (3) and 102 (1), or their equivalent, are recommended as these courses are required of many graduate programs that prepare individuals as advanced practice nurses. - Successfully complete the following courses with a grade of "C" or better: NRHL 315(4); NRHL 330(3); NRHL 335(3); NRHL 340(3); NRHL 345(3); NRHL 350(3); NRHL 360(3); NRHL 361(3); NRHL 370(3); NRHL 371(3) - 3.
+CHEM 101 (3) and 102 (1), or their equivalent, are recommended as these courses are required of many graduate programs that prepare individuals as advanced practice nurses. - 2.
+Successfully complete the following courses with a grade of "C" or better: NRHL 315(4); NRHL 330(3); NRHL 335(3); NRHL 340(3); NRHL 345(3); NRHL 365(3); NRHL 366(3); NRHL 375(3); NRHL 392(3); NRHL 394(3). - 3.
 Meet schedule for submission of all program-designated health and safety requirements, including selected immunizations and screening tests, CPR certification, flu shot, health insurance, professional liability insurance, and clinical site-specific requirements. - 4.
 Complete all program requirements within three years after commencing nursing cohort classes. - 5.
 Students must earn a total of 120 semester credit hours.
 At least 37 semester credit hours of the degree must be completed through coursework at Benedictine University.
 Degree completion students (75 or more transfer semester credit hours with at least 15 semester credit hours from a four-year institution) must complete at least 30 semester credit hours at Benedictine University.
 The cumulative GPA from Benedictine University must be at least 2.000.

-Up to 30 semester credit hours of lower division nursing credits can be accepted as transfer credit.
+Thirty semester credit hours of lower division nursing credits can be accepted as transfer credit from a regionally accredited institution.